Abandoned checkouts, recovered by AI voice agents.

 • Subscription pricing per user, scaled by modules and footprint

 Logility combines retail planning software with deep supply chain expertise, making it suitable for brands that care about the entire value chain.
 It links merchandise planning with multi-echelon inventory optimisation and network planning.
 Retailers plan assortments, demand, and supply on shared data, which supports more robust decision-making when market conditions change.
+This is especially useful for managing supply chain disruptions before they affect store availability.

 Key features